ilkerogutcu/keydrop-giveaway-bot/README.md

 To run this project, you will need to add the following environment variables to your appsettings.json file.

-`cookie`: Please set the cookie information from the "request headers" section of the request sent in the network tab of the DevTools panel, after opening the https://key-drop.com/tr/token link in your browser.
+`cookie`: Set the cookie information from the "request headers" section of the request sent in the network tab of the DevTools panel, after opening the https://key-drop.com/tr/token link in your browser.

 `userAgent`: Get your user-agent information from https://www.whatsmyua.info/